No Academic Disadvantage

-Students who failed due to a breach of examination regulation(s) including plagiarism, may not apply for these additional supports.
+Students who fail a module due to a breach of examination regulation(s), including plagiarism, may not apply for these additional supports.

 Plagiarism is the presentation of work for credit without appropriate attribution.
 Whether deliberate or inadvertent, it is unacceptable, and subject to the procedures outlined in the UCC Plagiarism Policy.

-The procedures outlined in the Plagiarism Policy must be strictly adhered to in a timely manner.
+The procedures outlined in the Plagiarism Policy must be strictly adhered by all parties and applied in a timely manner.

 In addition to the No Academic Disadvantage provisions, existing mitigation processes are still available to students.